biswassandip/IA_Team_Project/README.md

 [FLAGS]<br/>
 stop_flag = False<br/>

-### 2. When the bot is setup as a SERVER, it will move files based on the criteria provided in the the bot.ini file.
+### 2. When the bot is setup as a SERVER, it will move files based on the criteria provided in the bot.ini file.
 Here the criteria can be combinations of word search + file type, word search only or file type only.
-Each criteria must be unique accompanied with a destination directory where it needs to be moved
+Each criteria must be unique and accompanied with a destination directory where it needs to be moved
 <br/>
 [GENERAL]<br/>
 ini_file_path = /abc/def/IA_BOT/bot.ini<br/>